mummydg/mummydg.github.io/_posts/2016-11-16-Hello-World.md

 ---
 layout: post
-title: Go-Live
+title: Going Live
 ---

 This is my new home page for my research work and other useful info.
-Check back soon for additional content.
+It's still under construction so please check back soon for additional content.

-Testing testing add more testing

-testing text 1`2843
-fo

-lorem ipsum whatever